skywalkershen/Reading-Notes/JS_GoodParts/notes.md

+# Reading notes for 《Javascript - The Good Parts》
+# Some important concepts
+1.
-# Tips for coding style
+# Tips for coding style and things to notice
 1. **position of ````{````**
     Use this style:
     ```js